mako101-public-repos/ctw-code-test/README.md

 # Python Assignment

-A simple API server to get financial data.
+A simple API server to download daily stocks data, store it in a local database and serve it with some basic statistics

 Built with FastAPI, MySQL and Docker.

 ## Installation and Setup